-- Enormous Signup Bonus: This card provides an 80,000 point signup bonus when you make $5,000 in purchases on the card within the first 3 months.
-That translates into $1,000 in travel when redeemed through the Chase portal.
+- Enormous Signup Bonus: This card provides a 100,000 point signup bonus when you make $15,000 in purchases on the card within the first 3 months.
+That translates into $1,000 in cash back or $1,250 in travel when redeemed through the Chase portal.
 Seriously, that’s gigantic.

 - 3x Points on Special Categories: You’ll earn 3 points per dollar on the first $150,000 you spend annually in certain categories (listed below).
 You’ll also earn an unlimited 1 point per dollar on all other purchases.